 The Nouveau Art Show promotes the arts in Nassau County by allowing more artists to show their work in the art gallery, by inspiring artists, and by insuring a continuous flow of NEW artwork for the public to appreciate.
 Nouveau Art shows began in 2004 when IAA received funding for that year from the Community Foundation for Northeast Florida.

-Congratulations to the Winners of the October and November Nouveau Art Show,
+Congratulations to the Winners of the March Member Show, “A Splash of Color”

 Images of the winning artists and paintings can also be seen on our